Elizabeth Gross | LHAAMC | Maryland Daily Record

 Gross and her team will raise important funds to support LHAAMC, Pathways, J. Kent McNew Family Medical Center and our community.

 Gross has been with the LHAAMC Foundation since 2014 and became interim vice president in October 2022.
-Previously, she served as the Foundation’s director of advancement services and major giving officer.
-She has been instrumental in raising millions of dollars to build a mental health facility in Annapolis, launch the hospital’s cardiac surgery program in 2020 and supporting our life-saving cancer care.
-From organizing popular fundraisers like Denim & Diamonds to Fish For A Cure, Gross has demonstrated passion and enthusiasm to positively impact our patients and community.
+Previously, she served as the foundation’s director of advancement services and major giving officer.
+She has been instrumental in raising millions of dollars to build the J. Kent McNew Family Medical Center mental health facility in Annapolis, launch the hospital’s cardiac surgery program in 2020 and supporting our life-saving cancer care.
+From leading the Foundation’s operations to organizing the popular fundraiser Denim & Diamonds, Gross has demonstrated passion and enthusiasm to positively impact our patients and community.